rmorse/babel-plugin-jsx-template-vars/README.md

 Person.templateVars = [ 'name', [ 'favoriteColors', { type: 'array', child: { type: 'object', props: [ 'value', 'label' ] } } ] ];
 ```

-This will generate an array with a single value (and Mustache tags), with an object as described by the `child` props, resulting in the following output:
+This will generate an array with a single value (and Handlebars tags), with an object as described by the `child` props, resulting in the following output:

 ```html
     <section class="profile">